James G. Fair

 James Graham Fair (December 3, 1831 – December 28, 1894) was an Irish immigrant to the United States who became a highly successful mining engineer and businessman.
 His investments in silver mines in Nevada made him a millionaire, and he was one of the famous "silver kings" who became wealthy on the Comstock Lode.
 Fair later became a real estate investor and railroad builder in California.
 In 1881, he was elected a United States Senator from Nevada.
-Nearly all other major so-called robber barons were Protestants (Episcopal or Presbyterian) while Fair himself was a Roman Catholic born into poverty.
+Nearly all other major so-called robber barons were Protestants (Episcopal or Presbyterian) while Fair himself died a Roman Catholic though born into poverty to Anglican parents.